kkrath/PracticeProblems/README.md

-#Practice Problems for Coding Interviews
+# Practice problems

-This is a collection of all the frequently asekd questions in coding interviews.
-This is not a complete list by any means and I will keep changing the contents as and when my understanding of the topic grows.
+This is a collection of frequently asked coding interview questions collected from various siurces like leetcode, geeks for geeks, intrviewbit etc.
+This is by no mean a complete list.
+I will keep changing the contennts and revise the algorithm as and when I understand the topics better.